 Readers need to be able to take their reading toolbox of strategies, tools, tips and tricks and apply that work to standardized reading tests (because we know they have to take them).
 This shouldn't be the reading curriculum for the year but a few weeks near standardized testing time to see how their reading strategies can be applied to a test.

-When your end goal is for your readers to become more MOTIVATED, ENGAGED & ANALYTICAL, you are creating REAL READERS.
+When the end goal is for your readers to become more MOTIVATED, ENGAGED & ANALYTICAL, they will become REAL READERS.

 Until next time...